Eye-Tracking for Diverse and Advanced Learning Techniques in Chemistry Education

 A learning context that doesn’t apply the knowledge and technology of cognitive neuroscience further limits students’ academic performance.
 Albeit the intellectual resources exist in CRP and cognitive neuroscience separately, the two domains of knowledge should inform one another to improve the educational experiences of all students, but they don’t.

 Both fields should apply the appropriate label to all students, regardless of other social descriptors.
 That label is a learner.
 At the core, learners are learning.
 Learning is about strengthening the connection of neurons in the brain.
 The environment to facilitate increases in these neuropathways must be culturally responsive.

 Strengthening the connections between neurons is called structural neuroplasticity.
 The relationship between neuroplasticity and learning is an easy one to surmise.
 When learners learn, new pathways in the brain are formed.

 Many of these neuropathways, located in subregions of the brain, are involved in visual processing.
 Learning attention is driven by an interplay of visual features.
-Examining this visual pathway in milliseconds of time provides insight about cognition.
+Examining this visual pathway in milliseconds of time provides insight into cognition.
 Eye tracking, a technology tool increasingly being used in educational research, allows researchers to investigate many aspects of cognition and learning along portions of the neural visual pathway.

 EYE TRACKING RESEARCH IN CHEMISTRY EDUCATION

 Your eyes don’t lie.
 This is exactly why researchers use eye-tracking technology to evaluate students’ focus and attention.

 Eye-tracking is a tool used to study visual attention in a variety of science, biology, chemistry, and mathematics educational settings.
 Eye-tracking is being used to provide an objective way of monitoring cognitive processes using the eyes as a window into students’ cognitive learning processes.